-The Office of Summer & Winter Programs awards full and partial scholarships to UMBC degree-seeking students who have a high GPA and are close to graduating.
+The Office of Summer & Winter Programs awards a limited number of full and partial scholarships to UMBC degree-seeking students who have a high GPA and are close to graduating.
 Financial need (based on student’s FAFSA information) is also considered.

 - Full scholarships cover tuition for one UMBC summer session course (up to 4 credits) based on UMBC’s in-state undergraduate or graduate tuition rate.